KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 The first bit is called the sign bit.
 The next 11 bits represents the Exponent
 The remaining 52 bits are called the Mantissa.
-The exact way these bits are interpreted and decoded into numbers is not important right now.
+The exact way these bits are interpreted and decoded into float numbers is not important right now.
 The only thing we care about is the way a NaN value is encoded.
-A NaN value is any float value that has all its exponent bits set to 1.

 ```
 -11111111111Q---------------------------------------------------